-- Insert USB key with OS X install into Mac (or install disc)
+- Insert a USB key with OS X install into Mac (or install disc)

-- Power up and hold the Option key down as soon as you here the start up chime
+- Power up and hold the Option key down as soon as you hear the startup chime.

-- Type date into Terminal and hit enter, this displays the date, if it is not the current date then you need to go to the next step
+- Type date into Terminal and hit enter; this displays the date; if it is not the current date, you need to go to the next step.

-- Run the first command in Terminal again date and press enter, the date should now be fixed
+- Rerun the first command in Terminal date and press enter; the date should now be fixed.

-At this point you should now be able to continue your reinstall of OS X on your Mac and the installation error should no longer appear.
+At this point, you should now be able to continue your reinstall of OS X on your Mac, and the installation error should no longer appear.
 For whatever reason, the system date matters when installing the OS on your Mac.
-So if you get that error, don’t panic and think your Mac is toast, try this fix first and let us know if it works for you.
-Comment below or on Twitter, Facebook and Google+.
+So if you get that error, don’t panic and think your Mac is toast, try this fix first, and you should be golden.